changeworld/azure-docs.zh-tw/articles/mysql/concepts-connectivity.md

             // The pool itself doesn't timeout the query, it is still up to the JDBC driver to enforce query timeouts.
             // A value less than or equal to zero will disable this feature. p.setValidationQueryTimeout(1);
-            // set other usefull pool properties.
+            // set other useful pool properties.
           DataSource datasource = new DataSource();
           datasource.setPoolProperties(p);